BetoAvila/data-architecture/README.md

 For instance, the service `DB`, is named simply `db` by the first instruction, then the build property points to the `Dockerfile` that builds the image of this container.
 Then attaches the backend network `back-net` and exposes the ports `3306, 33060` which are the default ports of MySQL.
 This [`expose`]( https://docs.docker.com/engine/reference/builder/#expose) instruction does not publish the port to the host, but allows containers in the same network to communicate to this one using that port.

-In the case of the `api` service, I define instructions to be executed with the terminal listening to commands I type, which allows me to interact with it.
+In the case of the `api` service, I define instructions to be executed in a terminal, which allows me to interact with it.
 The compose file, also defines for this service both networks, and the shared volume.
 It also exposes the port `8000` which is used by the API and the Client to communicate with each other.
 Finally, the `depends_on` property, makes sure that only when the DB service is up and running this API server should start.
-This provides the possibility to control the start order.
+This provides the possibility to control the start orderof the containers.

 At the bottom of the [`compose.yaml`](./compose.yaml) file, I defined the network and shared volumes, it is enough to Docker with the existance of these properties to start and interconnect them.